TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Targets.rst

 .. include:: Includes.txt

+.. only:: html

    .. _targets-for-crossreferencing:
    .. _labels-for-crossreferencing:

-.. only:: html t3html

    Targets for Cross-Referencing
    =============================